ACE SF F-Series Singles Image Library

 HOMER EON FLINT (188? - 1924) is remembered for (with Austin Hall) "The Blind Spot" (serialized in Argosy, later published in 1951).
 His short career provided many stories to the pulps (Argosy and All-Story Weekly) during the early 1920's and novels were derived from stories originating in those magazines.

-F-346 JOHN W. CAMPBELL JR. The Black Star Passes (cover by Jerome Podwil; 1965; listed as "complete and unabridged")
+F-346 JOHN W. CAMPBELL The Black Star Passes (cover by Jerome Podwil; 1965; listed as "Complete & Unabridged")

 F-354 (back cover)

-F-355 HOMER EON FLINT The Devolutionist and The Emancipatrix (1965; listed as "first book publication")
+F-355 HOMER EON FLINT The Devolutionist and The Emancipatrix (cover by Jerome Podwil; 1965; listed as "First Book Publication")

-F-361 JOHN BRUNNER The Day of The Star Cities (1965; listed as "first book publication")
+F-361 JOHN BRUNNER The Day of The Star Cities (November 1965; listed as "First Book Publication")

 This short novel was later expanded into Age Of Miracles.